oroinc/documentation/backend/entities/customize-datagrids/backend/extensions/formatter.rst

 .. code-block:: yaml

     column_name:
         type: translatable
-        data_name: string #optional if need to took value from another column
+        data_name: string #optional if need to take value from another column
         domain: string #optional
         locale: string #optional

-Used when field should be translated by symfony translator.
+Used when the field should be translated by Symfony translator.

 Callback
 ^^^^^^^^

 .. code-block:: yaml

     column_name:
         type: callback